khmaher/HPC_metagenomics/README.md

   <br>
   <b>The command line arguments you must supply are:</b><br>

-  - the path to the Kraken2 database to be used for taxonomic classification (-g)
+  - the path to the Kraken2 database to be used for taxonomic classification (-k)
   - the name of the directory in which the files you are wanting to classify are located, this will either be your host depleted 'deacon' directory or your 'trim' directory if you did not perform host removal (-d)
   - the file extension for your forward reads (-f)
   - the file extension for your reverse reads (-r)